 Because black-footed ferrets eat prairie dogs and live in their burrows, they are completely dependent upon large prairie dog colonies for survival.
-With the dramatic loss of prairie dogs came the loss of almost all black-footed ferrets as well.
-In fact, by 1986 only 18 black-footed ferrets remained.
+With the dramatic loss of large prairie dog colonies came the loss of almost all black-footed ferrets as well; by 1986 only 18 black-footed ferrets remained.

-Height: 6 inches.
+Height: 6 inches

-Length: 18-24 inches (including a 5-6 inch tail).
+Length: 18-24 inches (including a 5-6 inch tail)

-Weight: 1.5-2.5 lbs; males slightly larger than females.
+Weight: 1.5-2.5 lbs; males slightly larger than females

-Lifespan: 3-4 years in the wild; 8-9 years in captivity.
+Lifespan: 3-4 years in the wild; 8-9 years in captivity